Uterine Fibroid Embolization in Oklahoma City

-Uterine fibroid embolization is a minimally invasive procedure, often performed as an alternative to a myomectomy or hysterectomy.
-Dr. Blake Parsons specializes in UFE to treat fibroid tumors.
-Contact us to learn more about uterine fibroid embolization.
+Uterine fibroid embolization is a minimally invasive procedure, often performed as an alternative to myomectomy or hysterectomy.
+Dr. Blake Parsons specializes in UFE to treat uterine fibroids.
+Call us at (405) 241-3538 and schedule your UFE consultation.

 What is Uterine Fibroid Embolization (UFE)?

 Uterine fibroid embolization (UFE) is a less invasive procedure for the treatment of uterine fibroids.

 The process typically lasts less than an hour and requires only a small incision into the femoral artery.
 The procedure is designed to block the blood supply to the uterine fibroids, causing them to shrink.
 As one of the alternatives to hysterectomy procedures, UFE is clinically proven to reduce the major symptoms of uterine fibroids.

 - Decrease in heavy menstrual bleeding from symptomatic fibroids

 - This procedure lasts approximately 60-90 mintues.
 Most patients will either go home 4-6 hours after the procedure or stay one night in the hospital while they recover

 - UFE offers a shorter hospital stay, a faster return to work, and fewer complications after 30 days when compared to having a hysterectomy(1).

 - More confidence with less chance of soiling events

 - Overall significant improvement in patient’s physical and emotional well-being